Donor-advised funds: Simplify your giving strategy

 Of course, there are some considerations to keep in mind when determining whether to open a donor-advised fund, including:

-Irrevocable donations: After contribution, funds can only be granted to qualified charities and cannot be used for any other purpose.
+Irrevocable donations: After contribution, funds can only be granted to qualified charities and cannot be withdrawn or used for any other purpose.

 Underlying costs/fees: There are often ongoing investment management and administration fees.
 Other ancillary fees may apply.

-Grant-making restrictions: DAF grants can be made only to certain eligible 501(c)3 organizations recognized as public charities by the IRS.
+Grantmaking restrictions: DAF grants can be made only to eligible 501(c)3 organizations recognized as public charities by the IRS.
 In addition, when the DAF makes a grant, the DAF advisor cannot accept goods or services, such as tickets to a gala.

 Your relationship team can help